ankrutik/notes/literature/Reading Like A Writer.md

 - One tends to read endings more slowly and softly

 # Paragraphs
-- how to look at a paragraph
+- How to look at a paragraph
 	- Quietly change the rhythm
 	- Flash of lightning shows the landscape in a different aspect
 - On translation